-Doing what we do, better The next decade will see a move towards nearly zero-energy buildings (NZEB) as the norm for new build and the thermal renovation of the built environment; the objective being to reduce dependence on fossil fuels, reduce carbon dioxide emissions and save people money.
+Doing what we do, better

+The next decade will see a move towards nearly zero-energy buildings (NZEB) as the norm for new build and the thermal renovation of the built environment; the objective being to reduce dependence on fossil fuels, reduce carbon dioxide emissions and save people money.
 Moving from the current building standards to these new low-energy levels is already a demanding task for the entire building chain but it turns out the challenge is even harder.
 Why?
 Simply because the evidence suggests that whilst the market can deliver low-energy buildings on paper it is struggling to deliver them in reality.

 At Knauf Insulation we are committed to understanding why buildings do not always perform as expected and to developing systems and solutions that can help put this right.
 In this year's report we explain more about our work in the area of building science (pages 14-15) and explain where we see our role as a company developing so that we can help the market deliver real performance, every time.

-NOW WE'RE TALKING Knauf Insulation's expansion project in Visé, Belgium, proves that the insulation sector is booming at a European level.
-At a time when European energy needs are the insulation sector holds a bright future - as does our site in Visé.
-Mark Leverton
+Knauf Insulation's expansion project in Visé, Belgium, proves that the insulation sector is booming at a European level.
+At a time when European energy needs are spiralling upwards and the solutions to save this same energy is more than ever essential, the insulation sector holds a bright future - as does our site in Visé.